 Single or Multi Agency Chronologies may also provide information in relation to the stimulus for their behaviour but will also be invaluable in assisting practitioners to identify patterns in this behaviour.
-Practitioners should check AYRshare to determine if information has been shared previously for the child or young person.

 Practitioners may want to consider the use of the Child's Plan specifically focusing on safety for the young person which provide details of the steps that each agency is required to take, including key contacts, information which is required to be shared, and agreed timescales for reporting.